RTEMS/gnu-mirror-gcc/gcc/config/aarch64/aarch64.md

 ;; probing loop.
 We can't change the control flow during prologue and epilogue ;; code generation.
 So we must emit a volatile unspec and expand it later on.

+;; MORELLO TODO The pattern here uses Pmode for everything, but the ;; min_probe_threshold, adjustment, and guard_size should all be in POmode.
 (define_insn "@probe_sve_stack_clash_<mode>"
   [(set (match_operand:P 0 "register_operand" "=rk")
 	(unspec_volatile:P [(match_operand:P 1 "register_operand" "0")